-The blue dollar market is, at a very basic level, an illegal currency exchange.
-Beginning in 2010 to the end of 2015, the Argentinian president set a pesos-to-dollars exchange rate that was, more-or-less, fake.
+At a very basic level, the blue dollar market is an illegal currency exchange.
+From 2010 to the end of 2015, the Argentinian president set a pesos-to-dollars exchange rate that was, more or less, fake.
 Argentinians could not buy US dollars at the “official” rate.
 For example, the exchange rate was 8 pesos to 1 US dollar.
-Argentinians believed that the dollar was worth more, say 15 pesos to 1 US dollar.
+Argentinians believed the dollar was worth more, say 15 pesos to 1 US dollar.

-In December 2015, a new president assumed office and the financial restrictions were lifted, thus mostly killing the blue dollar market.
-We were skeptical of the blue dollar market for many reasons and for the first few days in Argentina, we withdrew pesos via ATMs.
+In December 2015, a new president assumed office, and the financial restrictions were lifted, thus mostly killing the blue dollar market.
+We were skeptical of the blue dollar market for many reasons, and for the first few days in Argentina, we withdrew pesos via ATMs.
 There was one big problem with withdrawing from ATMs: Withdrawal fees.

-Argentina is a cash-heavy society so cash was flying out of our pockets and the withdrawal fees were adding up quickly.
+Argentina is a cash-heavy society, and cash was flying out of our pockets.
+The withdrawal fees were adding up quickly.
 We were constantly withdrawing cash and really started to consider tapping into the blue dollar market, knowing that the blue dollar market rate was likely close or equal to the floating “official” rate (at the time of visiting, the “official” exchange rate hovered around 15 pesos to one US dollar).

-We ignored the first couple hecklers but then Peter made the decision that we should, at a minimum, find out what the blue dollar market rate was, so we randomly chose an “arbolito” (literally translated into “little tree”, because they stay in one place for hours and exchange green paper).
+We ignored the first couple of hecklers but then Peter made the decision that we should, at a minimum, find out what the blue dollar market rate was, so we randomly chose an “arbolito” (literally translated into “little tree” because they stay in one place for hours and exchange green paper).

 He unlocked the door to the perfume shop and invited us inside.
 We were followed into the shop by a second man who seemingly came out of nowhere.
 The second man shut the door.

-This was the “official” exchange rate but we would not incur any ATM withdrawal fees, so a win for us.
-The arbolito then asked how many dollars we would like to exchange and Peter responded, “$160 dollars” and pulled out a wad of cash and I thought, “Oh god.
-This is how we die!
-In a fake perfume shop!”
+This was the “official” exchange rate, but we would not incur any ATM withdrawal fees, so a win for us.
+The arbolito then asked how many dollars we would like to exchange, and Peter responded, “160 dollars” and pulled out a wad of cash, and I thought, “Oh boy.”

-Exchange at your own risk.
+Exchange money at your own risk.